 Keep.
 Toss.
 Donate.
 Box.
 Yikes!

-We trekked to Goodwill with carloads of donations.
+We called Habitat for Humanity for pick up and trekked to Goodwill with carloads of donations.

 We filled a rented storage room with books, linens, and other “nonessentials” to make our home look more spacious when staged for sale this spring.

-I was surprised how unburdened and buoyant it was passing on belongings for others to enjoy.
+I was surprised how unburdened it felt to pass on belongings for others to enjoy.
 Like that young worker helping us spruce up the front entry, who received a small rug and maple end table.
 His huge smile told me the vintage pieces I purchased at an estate sale years ago found a happy home.

-I even unearthed forgotten treasures boxed in the attic, unopened from our last move 20 years ago: Dad’s 1970s-era McDonald’s morning mugs he gave me to remember happy meals, happy times growing up.
+I even unearthed forgotten treasures boxed in the attic, unopened from our last move 20 years ago.
+Dad’s 1970s-era McDonald’s morning mugs he gave me to remember happy meals, happy times growing up and are marked for pride of place in the new kitchen.

 These lost reminders of his sunny disposition and coffee addiction will be featured in our new home.

-Hardest has been parting with the 100-year-old pump organ that has been connected to JM’s family since it was made by Weaver Organ and Piano in York, PA in 1916.
+Hardest was parting with the 100-year-old pump organ that has been connected to JM’s family since it was made by Weaver Organ and Piano in York, PA in 1916.
 I'll miss its beautiful walnut case and Victorian charm, but there’s no room for it in the new house.
-We're looking for someone who will cherish it as much as we have.
-(Hey, email me if you’re interested in a vintage pump organ!)
+After weeks of scouring the internet in three states and being rejected, the lovely folk at Fuquay-Varina Museums accepted our donation for their collection.
+Whew!

 It’s also tough leaving our lush woodlands in an established neighborhood for a brand new community.
 But we have a wee hill and teeny green copse, leftovers from bulldozers razing old pine forests that once dotted the site of our new neighborhood.
 It's a tough transition from miles of woods and greenways right outside the door to the single, short walking path in our new place.

-BUT ... we're delighted to lose leaf raking, yard work, and visiting copperheads from the adjacent woods (Hooray!).
+BUT ... we're delighted to lose leaf raking, yard work, and copperheads visiting from adjacent woods (Hooray!).
 And yes, I’ll take a carload of my fave plants for new garden beds, but most specimens stay for the next family.
-Plus, I get to create a new outdoor space in addition to interior design.
+Plus, I'll have a new outdoor space to create.
 What a mix of sad times/happy times!

 Finding My Roots